The depth-weight compatibility on the motivic fundamental Lie algebra and the Bloch-Kato conjecture for modular forms: Mixed elliptic smooth -sheaves over

 of $\scrG_{\bfQ}$-modules.
 By the direct computation of $\rmH_1(\fraku)$ (\cite[Proposition 13.1]{HM15}, cf.\ Proposition \ref{propA0} (1)), the module $ \rmH_1(\fraku)$ is of negative weight.
 Hence, we have that $\rmH_1(\fraku/W_{-2}^\infty\fraku)=0$ and this implies $\fraku=W_{-2}^\infty\fraku$.

-Following an idea in \cite{HM15}, we fix a splitting of the two filtration above as follows.
+Following an idea in \cite{HM15}, we fix a splitting of the two weight filtrations as follows.
 According to Proposition \ref{propa3}, ${\Gr}^{W^\infty}_*{\Gr}^W_\bullet\circ v$ defines a fiber functor on $\ME_p(\scrM_{1,1})$.
 Moreover, by Proposition \ref{propa4}, we have an isomorphism